-- 1. Slide thermostat switch to Off position. - 2.
-Close propane tank valve if coach will be stored for a period of time.
+- 1. Press the MODE button to select OFF. - 2.
+Close propane tank valve if motorhome will be stored for a period of time.

-Please see the furnace operating instructions provided in your InfoCase for further information, including operating precautions, and periodic maintenance.
-See the Coach Maintenance Schedule for recommended intervals.
+Refer to the manufacturer's user guide provided in your InfoCase for further information, including operating precautions, and periodic maintenance.
+See "Motorhome Maintenance Chart" in Section 11 - Maintenance and Storage for recommended intervals.